 Phones made especially for the elderly

-There are some specific phone brands who create mobile phones that are made designed to be helpful for the elderly and have features such as extra loud sound, large keys and a higher visual contrast than other phone brands.
+There are some specific phone brands that create mobile phones that are designed to be helpful for the elderly and have features such as extra loud sound, large keys, and a higher visual contrast than other phone brands.

 Factors to consider when purchasing a phone for an elderly person

 Irrespective of the preferred brand, there are several key factors that need to be considered before deciding on a device.